 Squeeze into a set of lederhosen and enjoy a bellyful of beer at Munich’s Oktoberfest.
 Alternatively, enjoy the peace and quiet of the countryside by heading into the wonderful scenery of the Black Forest.
 Germany is a country of dramatic contrasts.
 It’s as good a holiday destination for party animals as it is for nature lovers.
 That’s what makes it such an interesting and memorable place to visit.
 You’ll find vibrant cities that still have half an eye on the traditions and events of the past.
 Sat alongside them is beautiful countryside and even a few unspoiled beaches to enjoy on the northern Baltic coast.
-Whether you’re looking for a city break or a longer getaway, Germany has everything that you could possibly want.
+Whether you’re looking for a city break or a longer getaway, Germany holidays have everything that you could possibly want.

 Many holidaymakers to Germany make a beeline for the hip and happening capital Berlin.
 Whether you’re a history buff or a party lover, you’ll find something to keep you occupied in Berlin.
 Visit famous sights such as the Brandenburg Gate and the Reichstag, and learn about the city’s dramatic history.
 Time your visit to Berlin to take in the famous Christmas markets.
 There are year-round boutique shops where you can hunt for souvenirs in lively Hamburg.
 Those looking to explore more of Germany’s culture will love the Saxony town of Dresden.
 Found on the banks of the River Elbe, there are ornate palaces, churches and mansions to enjoy here.
 You’ll find similar traditional German towns across the country.
 Visit the winding streets of Hamelin and learn about the Pied Piper.